xHector1337/arcadia/README.md

 + countdown ‘start’ ‘end’ --> Counts down to end from start you pass as the arguments and prints out every number.
 (It includes both endpoints.)

 + weather ‘place (optional)’ --> Prints out the weather of the place you live or the place you pass as the argument by sending a get request to `https://wttr.in/`.

+# Scripting

+We have learnt commands and we can go on now.
+Login as your favourite user and create a arcadia script by typing `write ‘script.arcadia’ ‘arcadia’ `.
+You can name your script as you wish but it must end with `.arcadia` extension, also file content must be starting with `arcadia`.
+Then, run `catappend  ‘script.arcadia` to see its content and append new lines to the content.
+Type `\necho ‘hello’\nwhoami` (Yes, you must use **\n** to add a new line.)
+After that, write `run ‘script.arcadia` to Arcadia and boom!
+You have written your first Arcadia script!

+If you are wondering if there is a way other than keep adding new lines for each command, yes there is!
+This time try running this command; `catappend ‘script.arcadia’`and add this line `\necho ‘we are at:’ && pwd` to the file.
+Then run the file.
+Also, you can use the trick on Arcadia’s shell!

+Wow, congrats traveller!
+Now, you are ready to have fun with Arcadia.
+Go and try some new tricks!

+# Last Words

+Thanks for your interest in my project.
+English is not my first language and I’m not a professional programmer so if you find any mistakes in my project, please contact me!
+Also, using Arcadia for system-based chores such as removing files, it is your own risk!

+Have fun with Arcadia!